SonicMasters07/Quran-App/README.md

 Simply run QuranApp.exe

-Keep the VLC/ folder in the same directory
+Keep the VLC_README.txt file beside the .exe

 ✅ No need to install VLC separately